bxdoan/bxdoan/README.md

 <div align="center">

-> Too many of us are not living our dreams because we are living our fears.
+> The only person you are destined to become is the person you decide to be.

-> — Les Brown —
+> — Ralph Waldo Emerson —

 </div>